vdevhub/meet/README.md

 - Then show cached data to the user.

 ### Scenario 4.2
-Show error when user changes search settings (city, number of events).
+Show error when a user changes search settings (city, number of events).
 - Given there's no internet connection and the main page is open;
 - When a user attempts to change search settings (city, number of events);
 - Then show an error.

 ### Scenario 5.1
-User can install the meet app as a shortcut on their device home screen.
+User can install the Meet app as a shortcut on their device home screen.
 - Given a user opened the app;
-- When the user selects to "Add to Home Screen";
+- When the user selects "Add to Home Screen";
 - Then a new app shortcut will be added to the device's home screen.

 ### Scenario 6.1